Tricholomopsis decora

 Tricholomopsis decora, commonly known as prunes and custard, is a species of gilled mushroom in the genus Tricholomopsis.
 It occurs in North America and Britain.

 Description

 The cap is 2-5.5 cm wide.
 The gills are mostly adnate.
-The stem is up to 5.5 cm long and thick.
+The stem is up to 5.5 cm long and 9 mm thick.
 The flesh is yellow and the spore print is white.
 It is regarded as nonpoisonous.

 Similar species

 It resembles T. sulfureoides (and others within its genus), Callistosporium luteo-olivaceum, and Chysomphalina chrysophylla.

 Distribution and habitat

 It occurs in North America (until October) and in Britain, growing in conifer forests.